mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

 action taken | expected result | functional
 ------------ | --------------- | ----------
-User logged in at "my profile" page | Can view its Username and number of recipes created | Yes User logged in at "my profile" page | Can view its recipes as cards with "Edit" and "Delete" buttons | Yes User clicking the recipe's card | Single page recipe will open | Yes User can delete recipe from card view| Clicking the button "Delete", confirmation via modal to delete | Yes User can edit recipe | Clicking the "Edit" button edit page opens | Yes
+User logged at "my profile" page | Can view its Username and number of recipes created | Yes User logged at "my profile" page | Can view its recipes as cards with "Edit" and "Delete" buttons | Yes User clicking the recipe's card | Single page recipe will open | Yes User can delete recipe from card view| Clicking the button "Delete", confirmation via modal to delete | Yes User can edit recipe | Clicking the "Edit" button edit page opens | Yes